1Password/scim-examples/beta/azure-container-apps/ReadMe.md

    - Find the `scimsession` file that you saved to your computer and choose it.
    - Make a note of the upload destination, then click Complete.

-6. Create the base Container App and Secret for your Base64-encoded `scimsession` credentials:
+6. Create the base Container App and Secret for your Base64-encoded `scimsession` credentials, _(using the bash or PowerShell syntax for the commands)_:
     - Using bash
     ```bash
     az containerapp create -n $ContainerAppName -g $ResourceGroup \